 This post may contain affiliate links.
 For more information, read my disclosure policy.

-This Zucchini Galette makes a perfect lunch or simple dinner.
-I know zucchini is a summer vegetable, but I love making a crostata with summer squash all year long.
-It’s easy and so delicious!
+Do you love summer squash??
+My Zucchini Galette makes a perfect lunch or simple dinner.
+I love making a crostata with summer squash all year long.
+It’s perfect with a side salad and easy with a pre-made crust!

 Table of Contents